swisskyrepo/PayloadsAllTheThings/Open Redirect/README.md

 Attackers can leverage this vulnerability in phishing campaigns, session theft, or forcing a user to perform an action without their consent.

-Consider this example:
-Your web application has a feature that allows users to click on a link and be automatically redirected to a saved preferred homepage.
+**Example**: A web application has a feature that allows users to click on a link and be automatically redirected to a saved preferred homepage.
 This might be implemented like so:

 ```ps1
 https://example.com/redirect?url=https://userpreferredsite.com